 Discussing works of art with painters, sculptors, print makers, and photographers in their studios; meeting with critics and dealers in Chelsea galleries; analyzing works in the Museum of Modern Art; visiting public art projects around the city.
 Every fall, students share these incomparable experiences on Drew’s Semester on Contemporary Art.

-Classes begin in early September and end in mid-December.
+Classes begin in late August and end in mid-December.

 Fall 2015 Program Director

 The New York Semester on Contemporary Art is one of the highlights of Drew’s art and art history programs.
 While it is a mandatory course for all Drew art and art history majors, students from any background with an interest in art would appreciate this fascinating program.
 Students meet weekly to discuss timely issues and then journey into New York City two days a week.
 A thorough exploration of the art scene in New York includes viewing exhibits in Chelsea and the Lower East Side, visiting museums such as the New Museum, the Whitney, and MOMA, and personally meeting with several prominent artists in their studios.
 Through this intimate interaction, students can experience the center of the contemporary art world firsthand.